360Learning/jquery-select-areas/README.md

         x,  // X coordinate (Position)
         y,  // Y coordinate (Position)
-        z,  // Z-index (0 when inactive or 100 when focused) w,  // Width of the area
-        h   // Height of the area
+        z,  // Z-index (0 when inactive or 100 when focused) width,  // Width of the area (Size) height  // Height of the area (Size)
     }

 ## Options: